People's Bank of China: Operations

+The PBC is a cabinet-level executive department of the State Council.
 The top management of the PBC are composed of the governor and a certain number of deputy governors.
-The governor of the PBC is appointed or removed by the National People's Congress or its Standing Committee.
-The candidate for the governor of the PBC is nominated by the Premier of the People's Republic of China and approved by the National People's Congress.
-When the National People's Congress is in adjournment, the Standing Committee sanctions the candidacy for the governor of the PBC.
-The deputy governors of the PBC are appointed to or removed from office by the Premier of the State Council.
+The governor is nominated by the premier of the State Council, who is then approved by the National People's Congress or its Standing Committee and appointed by the president.The deputy governors of the PBC are appointed to or removed from office by the premier.